usdot-jpo-ode/jpo-cvmanager/services/addons/images/iss_health_check/README.md

 The iss_health_checker microservice expects the following environment variables to be set:

+- STORAGE_TYPE - Storage solution for the SCMS API access keys.
+Currently only 'gcp' & 'postgres' are supported.
-- GOOGLE_APPLICATION_CREDENTIALS - file location for GCP JSON service account key.
+- GOOGLE_APPLICATION_CREDENTIALS - File location for GCP JSON service account key.
+Only required if STORAGE_TYPE is set to 'gcp'.
+- ISS_KEY_TABLE_NAME - Postgres table name for the ISS SCMS API access keys.
+Only required if STORAGE_TYPE is set to 'postgres'.
 - PROJECT_ID - GCP project ID.
 - ISS_API_KEY - Initial ISS SCMS API access key to perform the first run of the script.
 This access key must not expire before the first runtime.
 - ISS_API_KEY_NAME - Human readable reference for the access key within ISS SCMS API.
 Generated access keys will utilize this same name.